ShowShark Client Features

 App Updates & Cross-Promotion

-- "Other Apps" cross-promotion section in server list sidebar (hidden on tvOS and during App Review)
+- "Other Apps" cross-promotion section in server list sidebar (hidden on tvOS)

 Theming & Visual Design